Creative Writing

 Description

-This program of study is designed for students who are interested in cultivating the strong writing skills that writing careers will require.
-The program includes courses conducive to transferring into a baccalaureate degree in English and/or Creative Writing, while keeping pathways open for baccalaureate degrees that emphasize more professional writing as well.
-Accordingly, the program is structured so students can (1) deepen their skills through scaffolded coursework and (2) broaden their experience with multiple genres and career pathways.
+This program of study is designed for students who are interested in cultivating the strong writing skills that writing-intensive careers will require.
+The program includes courses conducive to transferring into four-year degree programs in English and/or Creative Writing, while keeping pathways open for four-year degrees that emphasize more professional writing as well.
+Accordingly, the program is structured so students can (1) deepen their skills through coursework and (2) broaden their experience with multiple genres and career pathways.
 The program culminates in a capstone course that familiarizes students with submission processes, transfer opportunities, and publishing/reading venues both in Rochester and around the country, preparing them for the next stage of their personal/professional lives as writers.

 Program Learning Outcomes